tharun121/spotifyhomepage/README.md

 - Spotify home page
 - this page is responsive design works in all devices (mobile , tablet , desktop )
 - If user click on any album, it navigates to respective album
-- In every album the list of songs is added by Spotify Api
+- In every album the list of songs is added by Spotify playlisy Api